KINSTON, N.C. (WNCT) — The Kinston Police Department is starting a new initiative, Project Photo Bomb, to catch criminal suspects in the act.

 “You got multiple directions, so you can see them coming and going,” said Creech.

-If something happens nearby, or a vehicle pa camera’s line of line of site, Kinston police say having access to the video may help identify the suspects.
+If something happens nearby, or a vehicle passes a camera’s line of line of sight, Kinston police say having access to the video may help identify the suspects.

 “Basically what we’re requesting is that they send us their name, address, phone number — if they would allow us to use their surveillance video,” said Spencer.